 Vintage jewellery

-Certain jewellery styles were more prominent during different eras.
-For instance, 18th century jewellery was most often made with yellow gold and colourful gems.
-On the other hand, the Art Deco era featured lavish diamond designs.
-Read our Guide to Vintage Jewellery Styles to find your ideal look.
+There are very defined jewellery styles that were prominent during the different vintage eras.
+For instance, 18th-century jewellery was most often made with yellow gold and colourful gems.
+On the other hand, Art Deco jewellery featured lavish, geometric diamonds.
+While Byzantine jewellery is furnished with elaborate gold relief work.
+To learn more, read our Guide to 7 Best Vintage Jewellery Styles.

-For an opulent 19th century look go for eye-catching accessories: an extravagant diamond necklace or a cathedral veil.
+For an opulent 19th century look, go for eye-catching accessories.
+For example, an extravagant diamond necklace or a cathedral veil.
 But be careful not to add too many big items all at once.
 Especially if your dress already has lots of ruffles or sparkle.
-Otherwise it may all look “too much”.
+Otherwise, it may all look “too much”.

 Una publicación compartida de Novia Sensuelle (@novia_sensuelle) el

-Brides going for The Roaring Twenties (Great Gatsby/Downton Abbey) era can choose a flapper-style dress.
-A forehead band really evokes the style of this era.
-Feathers, sequins or a clutch bag with pearl detail would also go well with this style.
+Brides going for The Roaring Twenties look usually think of a style like Great Gatsby or Downton Abbey.
+A flapper-style dress and a forehead band really evoke the style of this era.
+Feathers, sequins and a clutch bag with pearl detail would also go well with this style.

 Una publicación compartida de 🌸Sabrina🌸 (@makeup_by_sabrinakinzer) el